BugenZhao/Simulator/README.md

 ![Language](https://img.shields.io/badge/Language-Swift%205.2-orange.svg)

-Bugen's logic-circuit-level CPU Simulator, in a description manner.
+Bugen's logic-circuit-level CPU Simulator, in a descriptive manner.
 (WIP)

 ## Example
 An overkill example of a *Max Machine*, that is, `out = max(a, b)`, is shown below: